cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 #### Loading KV data into Deno Deploy

 One issue with working with KV on Deno Deploy is how to seed the database before an app is started.
-The team recommends that you create an API route to do handle the data loading and call the API route from a local command-line application sending the data with the command line calls.
+The team recommends that you create an API route to handle the data loading and call the API route from a local command-line application sending the data with the command line calls.

 Loading of large amounts of data should be done using batch calls to the API to avoid overloading the system and minimize server CPU usage.
 In any case, you should make sure the API returns an OK (202) response if persistence succeeded or a failure response (500) enumerating which records were not persisted into KV.

 An alternative for a small amount of is to have the data loaded once when the application starts.
 This could be done in a `useEffect` hook with an empty array argument that would set an "is_loaded" index with a `true` value when the initial load is completed and have that value checked before loading to make sure that they are not loaded multiple times.
 ## Conclusions

 Deno KV is not finished, so you should expect it to evolve.
 Here are some expectations:
 - Stabilization of the KV API
 - More KV features and abstractions built on it.